rodricios/rodricios.github.io/posts/solving_the_data_extraction_problem.md

 ## *A wild problem appears!*

-Let's get a better picture of what Tim means:
+Let's get a better picture of what Tim is saying:

 <figure markdown="1">
 	![reddit tables](http://i.imgur.com/OsA7Iiyl.png)